gordonb3/bubba-overlay/README.md

 Update: as of 27-07-2015 Rodeus, who now owns Excito, has taken control over the old Excito infrastructure that was temporarily and very gracefully hosted on the mybubba.org domain.
 New B3's should now also be able to use this service.

+#### Easyfind Client 0.3
+This is a new easyfind client written in C by Charles Leclerc (MouettE).
+Its functionality has been extended to allow seemless integration with the existing Bubba UI and the Gentoo package makes it a plug-in replacement for the original Perl and Python based Bubba Easyfind scripts.

 #### Logitech Media Server 7.8.0
 Although being meant a binary distribution, they stopped shipping the platform dependant libraries for ARMv5 a long time ago.
 This is therefore a source build and it's perl dependencies may pull in up to ~100 additional packages.

-#### Domoticz-9999
+#### Domoticz
-This is a home automation system build largely around the rfxtrx433 RF transceiver @433MHz.
-Information about the project can be found here: http://www.domoticz.com/ This is a rolling release using a subversion source.
+This is a home automation system.
+Information about the project can be found here: http://www.domoticz.com/ This is a rolling release using a git source but I do create ebuilds for specific commits on a regular base.

 #### Cryptodev paired with openssl (masked)
 This serves no actual use but is merely a play thing.
 The B3 CPU contains a hardware encryption module that theoretically could speed up certain processes.
 Not so much because the hardware crypto engine is a lot quicker, but because it runs in parallel with your other processes.
 The trouble is that the supported encryption has fallen out of grace and is in fact no longer enabled by default in openssl.
 Try if you like, but don't expect any miracles.